The most common cause of color blindness is a faulty gene that is passed from mother to son. Other causes are:

 You will be asked about your symptoms and health history.
 An eye exam and vision test will be done.
 You may need to see a doctor to confirm the diagnosis.

 There is no cure for people who are color blind due to their family history.
 Most people learn ways to tell the difference between colors.

-Some tools may help people with everyday tasks are:
+Some tools that may help people with everyday tasks are: